13 Things We’ve Done to Stay Fit and Healthy When We Drove 32,000 miles Last Year

 This may not be true for every night (especially when we were in Africa), but since it was a great long holiday, we weren't in a rush to wake up and so didn't need to set an alarm for the morning.

-I'm currently reading a book about the importance of sleep, so I’ll be trying to make sure I get enough sleep during times when I need to go to work as well.
+I've just finished reading a great book on the importance of sleep (Why We Sleep by Matthew Walker), so I’ll be trying to make sure I get enough sleep during times when I need to go to work as well.

 Having lots of sleep while we had to concentrate on driving was definitely beneficial.